Gatsby robots.txt and sitemap.xml Files

 the article doesn't have a last modified date, we revert to the published date.

-After the above changes, our sitemap.xml
+After the above changes, our sitemap.xml should look like this:

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"xmlns:news="http://www.google.com/schemas/sitemap-news/0.9"xmlns:xhtml="http://www.w3.org/1999/xhtml"xmlns:image="http://www.google.com/schemas/sitemap-image/1.1"xmlns:video="http://www.google.com/schemas/sitemap-video/1.1"><url><loc>https://gatsby-seo-draft.netlify.app/</loc></url><url><loc>https://gatsby-seo-draft.netlify.app/blog/siberian-husky/</loc><lastmod>2017-02-02T00:00:00.000Z</lastmod></url>// ✂️</urlset>